Information on who should be assessed and how to get tested.

 Who to contact

 Call your doctor if you are feeling unwell or have any one of the COVID-19 symptoms.
-They will talk with you and arrange for you to be assessed if they think this is needed.
+They will talk with you and arrange for you to be assessed and tested if appropriate.
 This assessment will be based on your symptoms and circumstances.

-During your assessment the doctor or nurse will ask you questions about your:
+During your assessment the doctor or nurse may wear personal protective equipment and will ask you questions about your: